teresa-m/training-material/topics/climate/tutorials/ocean_qcv_analysis/tutorial.md

 {% include _includes/cyoa-choices.html option1="Tools" option2="Workflow" default="Tools" disambiguation="tutorialstyle"
-       text='Do you want to run a workflow "human in the loop" or to discover the tools one by one ?' %}
+       text="Do you want to run a workflow 'human in the loop' or to discover the tools one by one?" %}

 > <agenda-title></agenda-title>
 >